playmint/ds/tutorial/REDSTONEGUIDE.md

 ### 2. Import your building into the Tile Fabricator and adding it to your map

 If you navigate back to the Tile Fabricator, you will notice an __import__ button.
 This will bring up your system's file explorer.
-If you navigate to the folder containing your building's source files, select them and confirm the dialoge, the building you have deployed will be added to the __Brush__ drop down!
+If you navigate to the folder containing your building's source files, select them and confirm the dialogue, the building you have deployed will be added to the __Brush__ drop down!

 <img src="images/tileFabPanel.png" width="200">

-If you select your building and add it to the map and then follow the same export and apply steps above, you will be able to redploy your map and it will now contain your new building!
+If you select your building and add it to the map and then follow the same export and apply steps above, you will be able to redeploy your map and it will now contain your new building!